maistra/maistra-test-tool/README.md

 | OS        | Linux         |
 | Golang    | 1.13+         |

-The host machine which triggers test scripts must have Golang and Python installed before running go tests.

 ## Testing Prerequisite

 1. Service Mesh Control Plane has been installed on an OpenShift OCP4 cluster.
 2. An `oc` client has been installed.
-Completed CLI login an OCP cluster as a regular user.
+Completed CLI login an OCP cluster as an admin user.
 Run `oc login -u [user] -p [token] --server=[OCP API server]`

 ## Testing
-- All test cases and testdata are in the `tests` directory.
+- A main test is in the `tests` directory.
+All test cases are in the `test_cases.go` and are mapped to the implementations in the `pkg` directory.

-- The test cases include several changes for an OpenShift environment.
-Currently, those changes will not work in origin Kubernetes environments.
-- To run all the test cases: `go test -timeout 3h -v`.
-It is required to use the `-timeout` flag.
-Otherwise, the go test by default will fall into panic after 10 minutes.
-- In order to save results in a junit report, we can run a go test command with "github.com/jstemmer/go-junit-report".
+- In order to save results in a XML report, we can run a go test command with "github.com/jstemmer/go-junit-report".
     ```
     $ go get -u github.com/jstemmer/go-junit-report
     ```

-- By default, an environment variable `SAMPLEARCH=x86`
+- By default, there is an environment variable `SAMPLEARCH=x86`

-- For Power environment testing, user can export an environment variable `SAMPLEARCH`
+    - For Power environment testing, users can export an environment variable `SAMPLEARCH`
         ```
         $ export SAMPLEARCH=p
         ```

-- For Z environment testing, user can export an environment variable `SAMPLEARCH`
+    - For Z environment testing, users can export an environment variable `SAMPLEARCH`
         ```
         $ export SAMPLEARCH=z
         ```

+- To run all the test cases: `cd tests; go test -timeout 3h -v`.
+It is required to use the `-timeout` flag.
+Otherwise, the go test will fall into panic after 10 minutes.
     ```
     $ cd tests
     $ go test -timeout 3h -v 2>&1 | tee >(${GOPATH}/bin/go-junit-report > results.xml) test.log